 Scott M. Rovner, DVM

 Dr. Rovner founded Roscoe Village Animal Hospital in 2005, achieving a lifetime goal of creating a place where he and his staff could provide the kind of medical care consistent with his passion for animal well-being.
 He spent many long hours conceiving the hospital’s design and planning for the kind of facility that would provide the best available care to patients and clients.
 He continues to find ways of improving Roscoe Village Animal Hospital and prides himself on staying abreast of cutting edge medical ideas and technologies.
-One of his more recent acquisitions is a in hospital stem cell laboratory which is providing drug free relief for previously untreatable medical conditions.
+One of his more recent acquisitions is a in hospital stem cell laboratory which is providing therapies for previously untreatable medical conditions.
 Dr. Rovner graduated from The University of Iowa with a B.A. in Biology.
 He received his degree of Doctor of Veterinary Medicine from Iowa State University.
-He has been practicing in the Roscoe Village – Lakeview area since graduating many years ago.
+He has been practicing in the Roscoe Village – Lakeview area since graduating from veterinary school.
+Dr Rovner is a medical consultant for Medivet Biological stem cell company.
+He has developed ground breaking treatments using stem cell and platelet rich plasma for various diseases in dogs and cats.
 He is involved in the local community through speaking at schools, community programs, and sponsoring various animal fund raisers.
-Dr. Rovner is a member of the American Animal Hospital Association, the Humane Society American Veterinary Medical Association, and the Illinois State Veterinary Medical Association.
-In his spare time he enjoys swimming laps, reading veterinary journals, and playing tennis.
+Dr. Rovner is a member of the American Animal Hospital Association, the Humane Society American Veterinary Medical Association and the American Feline Practitioner Association.
+In his spare time he enjoys boating, exercising, reading veterinary journals, and playing tennis.